Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 + What Makes Us Data Driven?
 --

-+ How to Lead This Change
++ How do we think with data?
 --

 + Final Thought